 Kimberly Bell, M.D.

 Kimberly Bell, M.D. is BCIA-certified in Neurofeedback and board-certified by the American Board of Psychiatry and Neurology.
 She received her M.D. from the Unversity of California San Francisco and served her internship and residency in Psychiatry at Stanford University.
 She has experience treating a wide variety of disorders, including: anxiety disorders, depression, bipolar spectrum disorders, psychotic disorders, eating disorders, PTSD, and impulse control disorders, for both adults and adolescents.
-From 2000 to the present, she has served as an adjunct clinical professor at the Stanford University Medical Center, providing training and supervision for residents in the Stanford Women's Wellness Clinic, Individual Psychotherapy Clinic, and through the Well-Being Committee.
+From 2000 to the present, she has served as an adjunct clinical instructor at the Stanford University Medical Center, providing training and supervision for residents in the Stanford Women’s Wellness Clinic, Individual Psychotherapy Clinic, and through the Well-Being Committee.
 From 1998 to 2003, she worked with social workers and case managers to provide intensive psychiatric care for patients with severe mental illness, as well as provided ongoing medication management for elderly patients in an assisted living facility.